CS 4476-A Computer Vision

 Project 1: Convolution and Hybrid images.

 All starter code and projects will be in Python with the use of various third party libraries.
-We will make an effort to support MacOS, Windows, and Linux.
+We will support MacOS and Windows.
+For MacOS, we are transitioning away from supporting Intel Processors.
+We will not support Linux (although things may just work out of the box).
 The course does not teach python and assumes you have enough familiarity with procedural programming languages to complete the projects.

 Textbook